-The foam padded seat is comfortable and wipe-able, and the adjustable, generous-sized tray has 3 different positions plus a removable inset tray that makes tidying up easy.
-MFM home tester Kate, mum to a 13-month-old, complimented the ease with which you can clean the seat.
-“I particularly like how easy it is to remove the tray and how quick it is to wipe everything clean,” She said.
-“The pieces are dishwasher friendly which is a bonus and the extra silicone layer for the tray is useful.”
+The foam padded seat is comfortable and wipe-clean, and the adjustable, generously-sized tray has 3 different positions plus a removable inset tray that makes tidying up easy.
+MFM parent tester Kate, mum to a 13 month old, complimented the ease with which you can clean the seat.
+"I particularly like how easy it is to remove the tray and how quick it is to wipe everything clean," she said.
+"The pieces are dishwasher friendly, which is a bonus, and the extra silicone layer for the tray is useful."

 Pros: Stylish design, multiple uses, easy clean, comfortable

 Cons: Footrest is non-adjustable, set up takes a little while, not foldable

 Read our full MadeForMums review of the Red Kite Feed Me Combi

 Suitable from: 6 months to 3 years (max 15kg) | Dimensions: H90xW56xD62cm | Weight: 3.5kg | Height settings: Fixed | Harness: 3-point | Wheels: No